hal0taso/PEanalyzer/README.md

 ## 2. specified section

-search specified Section and print string literals.
+Search specified section and print string literals.
-section name is what you can see using -v option.
+Section name is what you can see using `--verbose` option.
+You can also use `-l` option.
 ```
-$ ./src/pe.py ./testfile/ConsoleApplication1.exe
+$ ./src/pe.py ./testfile/ConsoleApplication1.exe -s .text
 ```

 ## 3. show header and section infomation

-you can see pe header information
+Show PE header information.

 ```
 $ ./src/pe.py ./testfile/ConsoleApplication1.exe -v